President Jokowi meets King Eswatini to discuss strengthening economic cooperation - ExBulletin

-During the meeting, the two leaders discussed efforts to increase economic cooperation between the two countries.

-“This visit is actually a combination of visits within the framework of tourism, vacations, but is also used by King Eswatini to hold meetings with the President and discuss efforts to increase cooperation between the two countries, especially in the economic field”, declared the Minister of Foreign Affairs.
-Minister Retno Marsudi who also accompanied the President during the meeting.
+“This tour is actually a combination of sightseeing as part of tourism, holidaybut also used by King Eswatini to hold meetings with the President and discuss efforts to increase cooperation between the two countries, especially in the economic field,” said Foreign Minister Retno Marsudi who accompanied the President during Of the reunion.

-According to the Minister of Foreign Affairs, this is a first opening for various other collaborations.

-“During the meeting, King Eswatini said that from Eswatini Wellness Society, Eswatini is planning to import Indonesian cosmetics,” he explained.
+“At the previous meeting, King Eswatini said, from the society The well-being which is located in Eswatini, Eswatini is planning to import cosmetics from Indonesia,” he explained.

-In addition, President Jokowi also talked about how the private sector and state-owned enterprises of the two countries could be brought together.

 “We are two foreign ministers in charge of preparing the document,” he said.